 Small parts of a debt that are paid at set times, as agreed with your lender.

-A chemical messenger (hormone) released by the pancreas to regulate the amount of sugar (glucose) in the blood.
-If the body does not produce enough insulin, diabetes will develop.
+A hormone released by the pancreas to regulate the amount of sugar (glucose) in the blood.
+If your body does not produce enough insulin, you will develop diabetes.

 A contract between a company and an individual that guarantees a payment in the case of covered loss, accidents or death.

 The combined use of evidence-based complementary therapies and conventional medicine.
 Also known as integrative medicine.

 A highly accurate type of external beam radiation therapy that shapes and divides multiple radiation beams into many beamlets that vary in strength.

 The rate that a lender charges a borrower for the use of the loan.
 This is usually expressed as a percentage of the total amount loaned.

 A substance that occurs naturally within the body and which enhances the immune system’s fight against viruses.